 Griffin provided backing vocals for diverse artists including Billy Burnette, Paul Burlison, Bob Cheevers, Lorrie Morgan, Micky Newbury, Billy Joe Royal and Charlie Taylor.
 Especially notable is the 2001 "Conjure Man" CD by Micheal Smotherman (produced by Robb Royer) which has Griffin singing background vocals on each of the ten tracks; listen to a complete track here.
 His association with Dobie Gray resulted in a duet on the old Sam Cooke classic "Cupid."
 Griffin and Rick Yancey can be heard as background vocalists on the "Nashville Sessions" CD by Edwin Lewis, released in 2005.

 A page on the Internet Movie Data Base (IMDB) summarizes some of his movie and TV-related work including "Something Else Altogether" (mentioned on Page One).
 Two more items which can be added to the list are "They Said It with Music: Yankee Doodle to Ragtime" (discussed above) and another songwriting effort – "Built For Blue Jeans" – a line-dance classic which is in the 2007 movie Camille.

-In his last year, Jimmy Griffin recorded "Share This Love" – his last song written with Robb Royer – which is part of the collection of songs on the new "Jimmy Griffin" CD highlighted on Page One.
+In his last year, Jimmy Griffin recorded "Share This Love" – his last song written with Robb Royer – which is part of the collection of songs on the new "Jimmy Griffin" CD on Robb's Nashfilms label (see Discography).
 He also participated in four more notable Nashville recording sessions whose CDs emerged in the marketplace in 2005.
 (These sessions may not be in chronological order.)

 Continued on Page Three

 Life is far more important than what you do for a living.
-(Richard Dean Anderson)
+(Richard Dean Anderson wrote that.)